 The market value of a company, also known as market capitalization, is its value as reflected in the stock exchange.
 It is calculated by multiplying a company’s outstanding share by its current market price.

-For example, if company ABC has 10 million shares outstanding and the market price of each share is $50; then the market value of the company would be $500 million, assuming there are only common shares issued in the market.
+For example, if the company ABC has 10 million shares outstanding and the market price of each share is $50.
+The market value of the company would be $500 million, assuming there are only common shares issued in the market.

-Market value and book value of the firm are two different concepts.
-There is quite a possibility of huge difference between the book value and market value of a company at a given point of time.
+Market value and the book value of the firm are two different concepts.
+There is quite a possibility of a huge difference between the book and the market value of a company at a given point in time.

-What approach of calculating value of a firm needs to be followed depends on the firm in question.
+What approach to calculating the value of a firm we follow depends on the firm in question.
 Also, whether to consider the book value or market value of a company while making a decision to buy is a policy and strategy decision.
 One can engage companies that exclusively deal with estimating the true value of firms.